Costa Rica

 Deer

-The White-tailed Deer is the same species as found in North America but it is much smaller.
+The White-tailed Deer is the same species as found in North America, but it is much smaller.
 To the south its habitat extends until Bolivia.
-They are no rainforest animals, instead they prefer the open dry forest land.
-Male deer develop antlers which they change each year.
-If threatened the white-tailed deer stomps its hooves and runs off with a speed of up to 30 miles an hour.
-It raises its tail to show the white underside helping her fawns to follow her.
-In the past white-tailed deer were almost extinct in Costa Rica when deforestation and hunting decreased their numbers heavily.
+They are not rainforest animals, instead they prefer the open, dry forests.
+Male deer develop antlers which they change every year.
+When threatened, the white-tailed deer will stamp its hooves and take off at speeds of up to 30 miles per hour.
+It raises its tail to show the white underside helping her fawns to follow it.
+In the past, white-tailed deer were almost extinct in Costa Rica when deforestation and hunting greatly decreased their numbers.
 Today their population has recovered.

 Tapirs (Danta)

 The largest mammal in Costa Rica is the endangered tapir.
-It needs large territories for living.
+It needs large territories to live.
 Tapirs are very important seed dispersers.
-In Costa Rica there are several native plants, whose seeds will only germinate after having passed the tapirs digestive tract.
+There are several native plants in Costa Rica whose seeds only germinate after passing through the tapir's digestive tract.

-The strange looking animal with its long, flexible snout is a distant relative of the elephant.
-It feeds on leaves, twigs, fruits and seeds.
-Tapirs have a poor eyeshight but they are excellent swimmers and are usually found near water.
-Their only enemy in the jungle was the jaguar but a far more dangerous predator - homo sapiens - has almost brought it to the point of extinction.
-In Costa Rica they are today only found in remote sections of Corcovado and the Talamanca mountains.
+The strange-looking animal with its long, flexible snout is a distant relative of the elephant.
+It feeds on leaves, twigs, fruit and seeds.
+Tapirs have poor eyeshight but they are excellent swimmers and are usually found near water.
+Their only enemy in the jungle was the jaguar, but a far more dangerous predator - Homo sapiens - has almost driven them to extinction.
+In Costa Rica they are now only found in remote sections of Corcovado and the Talamanca mountains.